alstjr13/Large-Language-Model-Project/README.md

 Bidirectional Encoder Representations from Transformers (BERT) was used to predict whether a review is incentivized or not incentivized using imported dataset from .

-Review dataset having approximately 11,000,000 data with review texts and labels were used to train the pre-trained models.
+Review dataset having approximately 10,000,000 data with review texts and labels were used to train the pre-trained models.

 labels having 0 or 1: 0 indicating not incentivized and 1 meaning incentivized

+The <ins>main purpose</ins> of this repository is to **classifying and predicting incentivized sentences without using incentivized sentence**.

 ### <ins> Terminology </ins>
 **Incentivized Review**:

 ### <ins> Pre-processing Data </ins>

-- reviews (including )
+- Started with .csv file with 6,000 rows and 3 columns, where:
+  - column 1 (reviewText): English review texts from a certain website
+  - column 2 (labels): either 0 or 1
+    - **label with 0** indicating that the corresponding reviewText is **not incentivized**
+    - **label with 1** indicating that the corresponding reviewText is **incentivized**
+  - column 3 (incentivized_sentence): "English incentivized review sentence" inside reviewText
+    - i.e. English sentence with highest probability of being incentivized sentence
-- sample reviews were gathered as .csv file from ~~~, and disclosure sentences were masked.
+- .csv file converted as Pandas DataFrame, then **incentivized sentences from column 3** were removed from column 1.
+-

 ### <ins> Process of the Workflow: </ins>